sebdeckers/base-drafts/draft-ietf-quic-transport.md

 ({{error-handling}}).

-## Sending and Receiving Data
+## Sending Data

-Once a stream is created, endpoints may use the stream to send and receive data.
-Each endpoint may send a series of STREAM frames encapsulating data on a stream until the stream is terminated in that direction.
+Once a stream is created, the initiator can use the stream to send data.
+This is transmitted as a series of STREAM frames encapsulating data on a stream until the stream is terminated.
 Streams are an ordered byte-stream abstraction, and they have no other structure within them.
 STREAM frame boundaries are not expected to be preserved in retransmissions from the sender or during delivery to the application at the receiver.

 When new data is to be sent on a stream, a sender MUST set the encapsulating STREAM frame's offset field to the stream offset of the first byte of this new